StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 ### ORDER BY

-Since version 3.0, the primary key and sort key are decoupled in the Primary Key table.
-The sort key is specified by the `ORDER BY` keyword and can be the permutation and combination of any columns.

-> **NOTICE**
->
-> If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.
+Since v3.3, Duplicate Key tables, Aggregate tables, and Unique Key tables support defining sort keys using `ORDER BY`.
+Since v3.0, Primary Key tables support defining sort keys using `ORDER BY`.

+For more descriptions of sort keys, see [Sort keys and prefix indexes](../../../table_design/indexes/Prefix_index_sort_key.md).

 ### PROPERTIES